Let’s Grow This Fall With Sparkler

 Q&A: Learning Through Play in Early Childhood

-Sparkler chatted with Jordan Dospil is a Senior Content Specialist at the National Center for Families Learning (NCFL), where she creates curricula for the early childhood space.
+Sparkler chatted with Jordan Dospil, who is a Senior Content Specialist at the National Center for Families Learning (NCFL), where she creates curricula for the early childhood space.
 She has a background as an early childhood educator.
 Sparkler worked together with Jordan and the team at NCFL to create Play With Purpose, a playgroup program for families with young children.

 How do you define play?